FSMA Frequently Asked Question & Answers

 Does a packinghouse need to follow the Preventive Controls Rule or the Produce Safety Rule?

 It depends.
 Unless they do any processing, packinghouses located on a farm are subject to the Produce Safety rule and are not required by FDA to have a food safety plan.
-However, they need to comply with Subpart L of the rule (equipment, tools, buildings and sanitation) as well as other applicable parts of the rule (e.g., agricultural water requirements, hygiene).
+However, they need to comply with Subpart L of the rule (equipment, tools, buildings and sanitation) as well as other applicable parts of the rule (e.g., health and hygiene, personnel qualifications and training).
 In contrast, packinghouses that don’t fall under the farm definition, and are required to register with FDA, must have a food safety plan that is developed (or the development overseen) by a Preventive Controls Qualified Individual (PCQI).
 The approaches of the two rules are quite different, although clearly a packinghouse is a packinghouse, whether on a farm or not.
-FDA recently issued draft guidance to help companies understand which activities are part of the farm definition and which require facility registration.
+FDA issued draft guidance to help companies understand which activities are part of the farm definition and which require facility registration.

 United Fresh has been working closely with FDA to ensure that the controls recognized by FDA as adequate to control hazards at packinghouses on a farm should also be adequate for packinghouses that are registered facilities and need a food safety plan.
-Stay tuned as specialized FSPCA training is developed that is tailored toward packinghouses.
+We are expecting additional rulemaking from FDA to further clarify this issue.

 Since several major rules are now finalized, is there still an opportunity to comment?